aqsnyder/AI_photo_journal/README.md

 ### Future Additions

 The AI Photo Journal is just getting started!
-Here’s a roadmap for exciting features planned for future versions:
+Here's a roadmap for exciting features planned for future versions:

 #### 1. **Firebase Authentication**